 - I've reached my quota what can I do to save some space? - Copying from one history to another doesn't work for me the data set simply doesn't show up in the target history! - How can I use a published workflow? - I would like to use one of your workflows not in the deepTools Galaxy, but in the local Galaxy instance provided by my institute.
-Is that possible? - How can I have a look at the continuous read coverages from bigWig files?
+Is that possible? - plotProfile says that one option will only work if "computeMatrix was run with missingDataAsZero".
+How can I find out whether I ran computeMatrix that way? - How can I have a look at the continuous read coverages from bigWig files?
 Which genome browser do you recommend? - IGV (recommended) - UCSC - What's the best way to integrate the deepTools results with other downstream analyses (outside of Galaxy)? - How can I determine basic parameters of a BAM file, such as the number of reads, read length, duplication rate and average DNA fragment length?